gatenbysanderson/pdf-generator-sdk/README.md

 # PDF Generator SDK

-PHP SDK for communicating with the PDF Generator
+PHP SDK for communicating with the PDF Generator.

+## Licence

+Copyright &copy; 2018 GatenbySanderson Ltd.

+This project is open source software released under the terms of the MIT licence: see [LICENCE.md](LICENCE.md).

 ## Getting Started